 The principal object of the company is the advancement of education in the United Kingdom.
-It achieves this object principally through the operation of schools in the Dartford area, the aim being to provide the highest possible standard of education and pastoral care, maximising the life-chances of its students.
+It achieves this object principally through the operation of schools in the Dartford area, the aim being to provide the highest possible standard of education and pastoral care, in order to maximise the life-chances of its students.